-- We will send you a weekly reception newsletter detailing what we have learnt and what we will be learning the following week.
-This will also detail dates to remember and any other information which we may need to share.
-There is a space on this for you to feedback to us on what your child has achieved at home. - Our staff will be helping your child to settle happily into reception. - We will watch your child to check on friends, interests and any worries/concerns - We will be assessing how well your child is coping.
-Do not be upset if this is not immediate it will be of greater benefit to your child than trying to rush things. - We will be working with your child to discover strengths and talents. - We will be creating a happy reception environment for your child.
+- We will send you a weekly nursery newsletter detailing what we have learnt and what we will be learning the following week.
+This will also detail dates to remember and any other information which we may need to share. - Our staff will be helping your child to settle happily into nursery. - We will watch your child to check on friends, interests and any worries/concerns. - We will be assessing how well your child is coping.
+Do not be upset if this is not immediate it will be of greater benefit to your child than trying to rush things. - We will be working with your child to discover strengths and talents. - We will be creating a happy nursery environment for your child.

-HOW YOU CAN HELP YOUR CHILD AT HOME

-APPROACHES TO LEARNING
+HOW YOU CAN HELP YOUR CHILD AT HOME APPROACHES TO LEARNING